abhilashpatra04/Prompt_Pilot/README.md

 ## Project overview

-Prompt_Pilot is the frontend application that allows users to create, edit, and run prompts, view results, and manage prompt templates and histories.
+Prompt_Pilot is the frontend Android Application that allows users to create, edit, and run prompts, view results, and manage prompt templates and histories of coversations.
 The frontend handles UI, client-side validation, state management, and communicates with the backend service which runs the core prompt processing, LLM orchestration, user/tenant management, and persistence.

 Backend repository: [Backend_promptpilot](https://github.com/abhilashpatra04/Backend_promptpilot.git)